hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04e-StructureData.md

   var michel = {
     job: 'Your teacher',
     title: 'Professor',
-    employer: 'University of Côte d'Azur, France'
+    employer: 'University of Côte d\'Azur, France'
   };

   // We put the name of a property of michel in the variable p var p = 'job';

   // we call a function that will display the value of the property p of the object
-  // passed as the first agrument displayPropertyValue(michel, p);
+  // passed as the first argument displayPropertyValue(michel, p);

   function displayPropertyValue(object, prop) {